brentmac94/ISQA-3420-A1/UseCases.md

 <br> <br>
-##Title: Retrieve and upate polcy for software project## -- This Use Case needs a bit of work.
-Right now, your DFD supports the ability for the manager to only update.
-You'll see this in your Dataflows.
-Also, there is no support in your DFD to create new policy.
+##Title: Retrieve and upate polcy for software project##

 **Primary Actor:** Corporate Manager

-**Goal in Context:** The corporate manager is able to retrieve and update or create policy documents for a software project.
+**Goal in Context:** The corporate manager is able to retrieve and update policy documents for a software project.

 **Stakeholders:**
-  - Coroprate Manager: To provide new or updated software policy information.
+  - Coroprate Manager: To provide updated software policy information.

 **Preconditions:** Relevant file/package information is in Software Project License and Vulnerability Policy Database and is up and running.